Environmental Management Frameworks

 Context for Decision-making

-Decision-makers will make choices about activities on the landscape -- considering where ambient air and surface water quality and groundwater quality conditions are relative to final limits and triggers in the management frameworks.
+Decision-makers will make choices about activities on the landscape -- considering where ambient air quality, surface water quality, surface water quantity, groundwater and tailings conditions are relative to final limits and triggers in the management frameworks.
 If ambient environmental conditions are approaching -- or exceed -- environmental limits at specified regional monitoring locations, there will be management actions either restricting further development or enabling changes to current management.
 Management changes may allow development to proceed in a way that meets the regional objectives and keeps the environmental condition below limits.

 The establishment of ambient environmental limits provides context for decision-making by government and by potential applicants for new projects.
 The limits also encourage industries and other land users to employ best practices, new technologies and process improvements to minimize impacts on the region's air and water.